jolancornevin/LifeTracker/README.md

 TODO:
-- make events be:
-  - a list of things we want to focus on: for each, we have the number of minutes spend -> configurable in the settings.
+- add an import feature
-  - noticable events: a free input
+- add a notification to fill everyday
-- add a report screen
+- add a list of sentences to live by
-  - visualisation of day rating
-  - sum of times spend in events

-add a "better friend feature"